 Firstly, there was the approximately $3.5 million pay cut that Mayfield took.
 Mike Garafolo of NFL Network reported that the Browns took on $10.5 million in dead money as part of the trade.
 That left $4.858 million in salary for the Panthers in 2022.

 As Mayfield plays on his fifth-year option, this is the final year of his rookie contract.
-Therefore, if he plays out this season, Mayfield will enter the next offseason set to become a free agent.
+Therefore, Mayfield is set to hit free agency this offseason, with his future in the NFL beyond 2022 uncertain, to say the least.